 The Company generally intends to distribute, out of assets legally available for distribution, substantially all of its available earnings, on a quarterly basis, subject to the discretion of the Board of Directors.
-For the years ended December 31, 2017 and 2016 and for the period ended December 31, 2015, the Company did not declare or pay any dividends or distributions.
+For the year ended December 31, 2018, the Company declared and paid dividends in the amount of \$7,283,810 of which \$1,428,498 was distributed in cash and the remainder distributed in shares to stockholders pursuant to the Company's dividend reinvestment program.
+For the years ended December 31, 2017 and 2016, the Company did not declare or pay any dividends or distributions.